nutanix-japan/nai-llm/docs/iep/iep_deploy.md

     ```

     Add the following content to the file and replace the IP address with the IP address of ingress gateway.

+    Replace the values in the highlighted lines with the IP address of ingress gateway that was reserved in this [section](../infra/infra_nkp.md#reserve-control-plane-and-metallb-endpoint-ips).

     ```yaml hl_lines="11 13 15"
     apiVersion: cert-manager.io/v1